 We barely heard anything at low speeds, but the vibrations do become more noticeable as you work your way up.
 But even then, it’s still pretty quiet.
 You don’t have to speak louder if you’re talking to someone next to you, but you might want to turn up the TV volume.

-Overall, it’s a pretty quiet massage gun.
-Hopefully, it doesn’t get any louder after a few months of wear and tear – unlike the Legiral Le3.
+Overall, it’s a pretty quiet massage gun, but low amplitude is the main reason behind it.
+Anyway, hopefully, it doesn’t get any louder after a few months of wear and tear – unlike the Legiral Le3.

 The Fitpulse Massage Gun uses a 1550 mAh Lithium battery that allows it to run continuously for up to 6 hours.
 This is a pretty decent battery but it’s on a bit lower end for a full size gun, as per industry’s current standards (most guns these days have between 2000 to 2500 mAH).